-Manali is 40 km away from Kullu to the north, and about 250 kms from the state capital of Shimla, Manali is situated near the end of the Kullu valley thus leading to the mountains of Leh.
-Its breathtaking landscapes and wonderful nature has tourists coming from all over the world.
+Manali is 40 km away from Kullu to the north, and about 250 km from the state capital of Shimla, Manali is situated near the end of the Kullu valley thus leading to the mountains of Leh.
+Its breathtaking landscapes and wonderful nature have tourists coming from all over the world.
 Once a tiny little sleepy town nestled in the lap of nature has now become a developing city bustling with tourism.

 Long long ago the sage Manu, the divine law writer in Hindu mythology, found a fish who asked him to build a huge ship to save the world from the terrible flood that would drown the land.

 Manu did so and when the water receded, the place he landed was today's Manali.
-The life started from this place.
+Life started from this place.
 Therefore the place was known as Manvalaya that is the abode of Manu or Manuwali meaning Manu's.

 But it was only in the 1970s that the government realized its potential as growing tourist destination.
 That gave rise to the new town of Manali, which was linked with the old by a bridge.
 Today, Manali still maintains its charm and beauty despite the heavy tourist traffic.
 Manali is a hot spot throughout the year.
-It is at its best in the spring when the River Beas gushes through, the streams flow at every nook and corner, the meadows are lush and green, flowers bloom everywhere and various berries, raspberries and cherries start wearing the pink colour.
-The winters are no less when the green turn white and people from India come to experience the snow in the crisp cold.
-Pine forest all around, acres of verdant landscapes, grazing herds, apple orchards and the people with their smile and folk dances and song add to the mystic romance that Manali offers.Apart from the beautiful nature Manali has many things to offer.
+It is at its best in the spring when the River Beas gushes through, the streams flow at every nook and corner, the meadows are lush and green, flowers bloom everywhere and various berries, raspberries, and cherries start wearing the pink color.
+The winters are no less when the green turns white and people from India come to experience the snow in the crisp cold.
+Pine forest all around, acres of verdant landscapes, grazing herds, apple orchards and the people with their smile and folk dances and song add to the mystic romance that Manali offers.Apart from the beautiful nature, Manali has many things to offer.

 Manali in Himachalis the point to start trekking, learn skiing, go bird watching, do river rafting, go mountaineering and from Manali one can cycle up to the hilly regions of Leh in Ladakh.
-Manali offers great variety of food.
+Manali offers a great variety of food.
 Along with local preparation of Lentils and rice and rotis, the typical Tibetan thukpa and other dishes are famous in Manali.
-It is also a shopper's paradise where one can buy ample variety of woolen items and handicraft items made of wood.
+It is also a shopper's paradise where one can buy an ample variety of woolen items and handicraft items made of wood.